 - the company is of blue-chip nature, hence having at least a 5 billion market cap.

-The list is limited to 30 companies and the companies that I have further analyzed include a hyperlink to the post.
+The list is limited to 30 dividend aristocrats and the companies that I have further analyzed include a hyperlink to the post.

-The Noble 30 – European Dividend Aristrocrats Index
+The Noble 30 – European Dividend Aristocrats Index

 Last but not least, you can find main statistics of these European Dividend Aristocrats further down below in this article.

 Table of Contents

 For a long time I have been jealous at the US dividend aristocrats, because in my opinion there wasn’t really a true European equivalent.

 For instance, US Dividend Aristocrats are stocks that must have at least 25 years of consecutive dividend increases and they must have a minimum market cap of $3 bln.
 European dividend aristocrats must have a minimum of increasing or sustained dividends for at least 10 consecutive years.